 For the Atlanta museum, putting on the 2006 ‘Titanic: The Artifact Exhibition’, featuring recovered treasures from the deep, was a momentous milestone.
 And then calamity struck.
 Exhibition artefacts bound for Atlanta from Greece became stranded when they were mistakenly re-routed from Athens to Italy, and then held by Customs who refused to release them.
 With the museum at a loss, FedEx stepped in.

-In a race against time to move the special cargo in time for the exhibition to open, our European and US offices worked round the clock to pull off the unique shipment, which even included a 3,000-lb piece of the ship’s original hull.
+In a race against time to move the special cargo in time for the exhibition opening, our European and US offices worked round the clock to pull off the unique shipment, which even included a 3,000-lb piece of the ship’s original hull.